constantinadrian/savour/README.md

         11. Terms and Conditions Page

-            - Was added to state the website status, information regarding the registration and the copyrights of some recipes
+            - Was added to state the website status, information regarding the registration, and the copyrights of some recipes

         12. 401 Page